AlecKazakova/alecstrong.com/public/mytalks/sammpoia/index.md

-#

-# SHIPPING A MOBILE MULTIPLATFORM PROJECT ON IOS & ANDROID
+# Shipping A Mobile Multiplatform Project on iOS & Android

 _Presented with Ben Asher_